-Choose from a wide range of undergraduate, graduate, certificate and endorsement programs in education and human service fields.
+Choose from a wide range of both undergraduate degrees, undergraduate certificates, graduate degrees, graduate certificates, and graduate endorsement programs in education and within human service fields.

 The information shared here is intended to provide an overview of Georgia State’s Education & Human Development offerings.
 For official details on admissions requirements, tuition, courses and more please refer to the university catalogs.